-The Company enters into contracts that can include combinations of products and services, that are capable of being distinct and accounted for as separate performance obligations.
+Some of the Company's contracts usually include combinations of products and services, that are capable of being distinct and accounted for as separate performance obligations.
 The products are distinct as the customer can derive the economic benefit of it without any professional services, updates or technical support.
 The Company allocates the transaction price to each performance obligation based on its relative standalone selling price out of the total consideration of the contract.
-For support, the Company determines the standalone selling prices based on the price at which the Company separately sells a renewal contract on a stand-alone basis.
-For professional services, the Company determines the standalone selling prices based on the price at which the Company separately sells those services on a stand-alone basis.
-If the SSP is not observable, the Company estimates the SSP taking into account available information such as geographic or regional specific factors, internal costs, profit objectives, and internally approved pricing guidelines related to the performance obligation.
+For support, the Company determines the standalone selling prices based on the price at which the Company separately sells a renewal support contract on a stand-alone basis.
+For professional services, the Company determines the standalone selling price by taking into account available information such as geographic or regional specific factors, internal costs, profit objectives, and internally approved pricing guidelines related to the performance obligation.

+Product revenue is recognized at a point in time when the performance obligation is being satisfied.
 Maintenance and support related revenues are deferred and recognized on a straight-line basis over the term of the applicable maintenance and support agreement.
-Other services are recognized upon the completion of installation or when the service is provided.
+Professional services are usually recognized at a point in time when the performance obligation is being satisfied.